 Transfer applicants must submit transcripts from all colleges attended.
 Applicants who have earned fewer than 32 college credits at the time of their application must also submit official high school transcripts.
 To be fully evaluated for transfer credit, enrolling students must provide course descriptions and official transcripts.
 Students with transcripts in a language other than English must provide a certified translation and an explanation of grades, class hours, and course descriptions.
 The full evaluation of all completed college work combined with the results of the audition and music examinations taken during NEC orientation will determine final placement and thus the expected duration of the program of study.

 NEC does not accept transfer applications at the graduate level.
-Graduate students may request to transfer up to four graduate credits from other institutions but may not use transfer credits to complete programs in fewer than the required minimum number of full-time semesters.
+Master of Music students may request to transfer up to four graduate credits from other institutions but may not use transfer credits to complete their program in fewer than the required minimum number of full-time semesters.

-If you are currently enrolled in a music program at another school, we ask for verification that this institution is aware of your application for admission as a transfer student.
-Please be prepared to complete the NEC Transfer Release Form prior to receiving a formal offer of financial aid.
-We understand that this issue can be sensitive, so we will guide you through the timing of this step.
+NEC asks for verification that the institution at which you are currently studying or were most recently enrolled is aware of your application for admission as a transfer student.
+We also ask that the current or most recent school answer a few questions about your attendance, student record, and eligibility to continue in or return to the program.
+Please be prepared to complete the NEC Transfer Clearance Form prior to receiving a formal offer of financial aid.
+We understand that this issue can be sensitive, so we can guide you through the timing of this step.

 Frequently Asked Questions about Transfer Credit

 Can I transfer in credit for lessons in my major instrument?

 Studio credits transfer according to audition placement.
 If your NEC department gives you third-year status on the basis of your audition, we will grant you two years of studio credit.
 If your department gives you second-year status, you will be granted one year of studio credit.